KalebHawkins/SwiftGameDev/docs/tutorials/002-TheSKScene.md

 - [ ] Review the `Conforms To` and `Essentials` section of `SKScene` documentation
 - [ ] Bonus points for getting audio to work

-Make it through all of the excersises and still don't understand something?
+Make it through all of the exercises and still don't understand something?
 That is OK.
 Understanding comes with time.
 Future tutorials will cover each of these items in greater detail.

 *Solutions Coming Soon*